albandrod/Azure-File-Sync-Dive/README.md

 -   Operate and Monitor Azure File Shares, File Sync and Azure Backups\\Restores

--   Some other interesting ways to interact with storage in Cloud (AZ Copy, Storage Explorer, Linux FUSE Adapter)
+-   (Bonus) Some other interesting ways to interact with storage in Cloud (AZ Copy, Storage Explorer, Linux FUSE Adapter)